-C. Effects of the uncertainties in the spallation cross-sections
+C. Effects of the uncertainties in the spallation cross sections

-As discussed in detail in Ref.
-[42], the main limitation in extracting physical information on CR transport from secondary to primary ratios derives from uncertainties in the spallation cross sections.
+As discussed in detail in Refs.
+[44,55,56], the main limitation in extracting physical information on CR transport from secondary to primary ratios derives from uncertainties in the spallation cross sections.
 The same limitations holds for the Be/B ratio, to an extent that we describe below.

-As discussed in [42], although the energy dependence of spallation cross sections is known to be weak, their normalization is uncertain by factors that, depending on the nucleus, can be tens of percent to order unity.
-Here we parametrize the uncertainty in the production of beryllium in terms of a fudge factor $f{\rm Be}$, while assuming that boron production is known.
+As discussed in [44], although the energy dependence of spallation cross sections is known to be weak, their normalization is uncertain by factors that, depending on the nucleus, can be tens of percent to order unity.
+Here we parametrize the uncertainty in the production of beryllium in terms of a fudge factor f{Be} , while assuming that boron production is known.
 In other words, this fudge factor can be interpreted as a relative uncertainty between the production of beryllium and that of boron.

-A quick inspection of Fig. 4 leads to some qualitative conclusions: a decrease in the parameter $f{\rm Be}$ causes the horizontal trend at high rigidity to get lower, thereby making the low energy part closer to the AMS-02 data for smaller values of H. On the contrary, an increase in $f{\rm Be}$ leads to a worse fit in general.
-This trend is confirmed quantitatively in Fig. 6, where we show the reduced χ^2 of the ratio Be/B, calculated taking into account only statistical errors as a function of the fudge factor $f{\rm Be}$ and the halo size H. The best χ^2 (darker red points) are still the ones obtained for $f{\rm Be} \sim 0$ and $H \sim 6$ kpc.
-However, a reduction of the cross section of beryllium production by 10% would imply a halo size $H \sim 1$ kpc, although with a worse χ^2 .
-Unfortunately, the valley that describes the best fit to the Be/B ratio in parameter space is rather flat, hence the $\Delta \chi^2$ between these two situations is ~ 0.9.
-This conclusion illustrates in a clear way the importance of having reliable measurements of the spallation cross sections, as already pointed out in Ref.
-[42] based on the secondary to primary ratios.
+A quick inspection of Fig. 4 leads to some qualitative conclusions: a decrease in the parameter f{Be} causes the horizontal trend at high rigidity to get lower, thereby making the low energy part closer to the AMS-02 data for smaller values of H. On the contrary, an increase in f{Be} leads to a worse fit in general.
+This trend is confirmed quantitatively in Fig. 6, where we show the reduced χ^2 of the ratio Be/B, calculated taking into account only statistical errors, as a function of the halo size H and for different values of the fudge factor f{Be} .
+The best χ^2 is still the one obtained for $f{\text{Be}} \sim 1$ and $H \sim 7$ kpc.
+However, a reduction of the cross section of beryllium production by 10% would imply a halo size $H \sim 1.5$ kpc, although with a worse χ^2 with a difference between the two situations of $\Delta \chi^2 \sim 2$.